ukersn/PotionCraftAutoGarden/README.md

 # My Other Projects
 [Recipe Book Button Fix][1]: Used to fix a bug where, after playing the game for a long time, the clickable area of the recipe book button becomes larger, overlapping other buttons.

+[Ukersn's Tweak Wizard][2]: Allows unrestricted planting of plants and crystals, and features to improve game FPS.

 -----